hjdhjd/homebridge-unifi-protect/docs/Liveviews.md

 | **Home**              | Your home is occupied and the residents are active.
 | **Away**              | Your home is unoccupied.
 | **Night**             | Your home is occupied, and the residents are sleeping.
-| **Off**               | disarmed.
+| **Off**               | Disarmed.

 Next, you have the UniFi Protect *Liveview* functionality in the Protect webUI.
-You can manage your liveviews by going to `https://your-protect-controller/protect/liveview`.
+You'll find it by opening your Protect controller in a browser and looking for the *Multiviews* section...Ubiquiti has renamed the feature from *liveviews* to *multiviews*, but it's the same thing, and HBUP - along with this documentation and the plugin's feature options - continues to call them liveviews.
 You can add, remove, or modify any liveviews you have setup in this interface.

 Now, to put all the pieces together.
 What `homebridge-unifi-protect` does is: